fieldaware/optimoroute/README.md

 # Requirements

-* Python (has only been tested with python 2.7.*)
+* Python (has only been tested with python 2.7)
 * An access key provided to you by [OptimoRoute][optimoroute.com]

 # Installation

 Installation using `pip`:

-    pip install optimoroute
+    pip install optimo

 # Usage